primer/react-template/README.md

 The easiest way to build a prototype from scratch with [Primer React](https://primer.style/react/) and deploy with GitHub Pages.

-Perfect for quick prototyping with code, visible only for signed-in Hubbers (mostly) out of the box.
+Perfect for quick prototyping with code, and setup to be visible only for signed-in Hubbers.
+Works (mostly) out of the box!

 *Built using [vite.dev](https://vite.dev/guide/), see their docs if you want to customize any configuration (you shouldn't have to).*